baradhiren/story/Matrix/Broker.md

-     "50,000$" was the figure at a VC meeting.
+     "50,000$" was a figure being discussed at a VC meeting.

      "SUPs." is all you get.

 -- The End.